-The ticket wasn’t a big deal – it was only a 200-peso fine (a little over $2.00 USD).
+The ticket wasn’t a big deal – it was only a 200-peso fine (a little under $5.00 USD).
 The part that irritated me was that I wasn’t the only one to do what I did.
 I was, however, the only Caucasian to do it.
 I was singled out because I didn’t look like I was from the Philippines and I didn’t like it.

 Shopping in the Philippines

 This is something I knew about but I wanted to see if it was true.
 I was told many times not to go shopping in downtown Olongapo, that the merchants would raise their prices just because I’m an American.

 A couple of years ago, my wife and I were downtown, walking around for some reason I can’t remember.
 She walked past an open-front store where they were selling outdoor plastic chairs.
 I was some distance away.
 She stopped and asked the woman there how much each of a particular kind would cost.
 The woman told her they were 400 pesos each.
 My wife told me about the chairs.

 A few minutes later, I walked to that store by myself and asked that woman the same question, but in English.
 She told me the chairs would cost 500 pesos each.
 Needless to say, I wouldn’t have bought any chairs there even if she decided to lower the price.

 I do most of my grocery shopping at the Royal Duty Free Subic or the Pure Gold Duty Free Subic stores and only buy things in downtown Olongapo when they’re not available at those two stores.
 Yes, they sell furniture in both stores.

 The Lack of Conveniences in the Philippines